Uniqueness of hyperbolic Busemann functions in the Newtonian N-body problem: Uniqueness of hyperbolic motions

 \section{Uniqueness of hyperbolic motions}

-In this section we prove the first item of Theorem \ref{thm:cone}.
-That is to say, given a configuration without collisions $a\in \Omega$, we prove the existence of a truncated cone $\cone=\cone_a(\alpha,r)$ with the following property: from each point $x_0\in\cone$ it starts a unique hyperbolic motion contained in $\cone$ whose limit shape is the configuration $a$.
+In this section we prove that if $a\in\Omega$ is a configuration without collisions, there exists a cutted cone $\cone=\cone_a(\alpha,r)$ with the following property: for each point $x_0\in\cone$ there is a unique hyperbolic motion contained in $\cone$, starting at $x_0$ at time $t=0$ whose limit shape is the configuration $a$.